mastercomfig/hud-db/README.md

 ```

 All standard Markdown is allowed at the moment but this may be changed in the future and is also subject to review.

+## Repo requirements

+`hud-db` syncs with your HUD's GitHub repo to easily track and manage HUDs.
+There are some requirements for consistency on your end to enable us to provide this experience for all HUDs:

+* The repo must contain the HUD directly, no subfolders, i.e., `info.vdf` must be in the root directory
+* No force pushing over commits which have been published to the DB
+* Do not delete tags after they have been published to the DB
+* It's recommended to keep extra content in the repo to a minimum to prevent bloated downloads from GitHub.
+If you'd like to store additional files, it's recommended to use a separate branch or repo (for example for image content or other things).

+We may also enforce some review requirements to ensure all HUDs we list meet a certain standard for publishing.
+These requirements are in flux while the moderation team settles on best practices and rules.

+## Future work

+Right now, the `hud-db` format is the bare minimum required to host a HUD listing.

+In the future, we would like to standardize some things like HUD customization.
+We would love to hear feedback from HUD authors on how this could be accomplished so that each HUD can specify customization features in a modular way, allowing for users to easily choose options in a graphical interface on the web.

+We also would like to support feature flags as seen in huds.tf, but would like to revisit how this is done/displayed to be more flexible and useful.